mclevey/CV/cv_mclevey.md

 <!-- ## Revise & Resubmit -->

-## Under Review
+## Revise & Resubmit / Under Review

 \ind Owen Gallupe, John McLevey, and Sarah Brown.
 "Selection or Influence?
 A Meta-Analysis of the Association between Peer and Personal Offending."
-Under review at the *Journal of Quantitative Criminology*.
+Revise and Resubmit at the *Journal of Quantitative Criminology*.

+\ind John McLevey, *Alexander Graham*, *Reid McIlroy-Young*, *Pierson Browne*, and Kathryn S. Plaisance.
+"Knowledge diffusion and disciplinary boundaries: A statistical network analysis of the relationships between philosophy of science and the sciences."
+Under review at *Social Networks*.

 ## Manuscripts Close to Submission

 \ind John McLevey, *Alexander Graham*, and *Pierson Browne*.
 "Network Structure and the 'Chain of Trust' in Free/Libre Open Source Software Development: The Case of Linux."

-\ind John McLevey, *Alexander Graham*, *Reid McIlroy-Young*, *Pierson Browne*, and Kathryn S. Plaisance.
-"Knowledge diffusion and status boundaries: A network analysis of the relationships between philosophy of science and the sciences."

 <!-- \ind John McLevey.
 "Interdisciplinarity and Intellectual Backbones in the Social Sciences: A Multi-National Comparison." *In Progress*   -->